 Thank you for your interest in Habitat for Humanity in Monmouth County.
 If you are interested in applying for services in connection with our Aging in Place Programs: “A Brush with Kindness” or “Ramps and Rails”, please complete and submit the pre-qualification form.
 We will acknowledge the receipt of these forms, conduct an initial review of your request, and keep your information on file if you meet the basic initial requirements.

 Please contact Marianne for more information at email@example.com, or call 732-728-0441, ext.
 311.

 Ramps & Rails

 The Ramps & Rails program aids elderly and disabled individuals by working with them to design and build a ramp that fits their home.
-Our volunteers design and build each ramp to enable our partner families to maintain their independence.
+The homeowner is usually required to pay 10-20% of the final costs of the project, depending on their income.
+Our volunteers build each ramp, under the supervision of our construction staff, to enable our partner families to maintain their independence.

 A Brush with Kindness

 A Brush with Kindness is a nation-wide effort to serve low-income homeowners who struggle to maintain the exterior of their homes through a preservation program that offers painting, landscaping and minor repair services to eligible homeowners so they can continue to live in safe, decent homes for years to come.
 Projects include minor painting, landscaping, and minor repair services.

 How does it work?

 Using volunteers and donated materials to make repairs affordable, Habitat helps low-income homeowners continue to live independently and securely in their homes.
 A Brush With Kindness program focuses on home repair services such as minor exterior repairs, landscaping, and exterior clean-up.
 Ramps & Rails supports elderly and disabled homeowners to achieve and sustain their independence.